AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 ## Synchronization

 Treat the GPU as a separate thread of execution conceptually.
 Treat memory you allocate as shared.
-Don't free or write to that memory it's being used.
+Don't free or write to that memory when it's being used.
 Imagine the GPU as a fat thread that shares memory with you (in fact, consider the various graphics, transfer, and compute queues as separate "threads" within the GPU).
 You can use **fences** to know exactly when a particular command you issued to the GPU has finished, or **semaphores** if you have different GPU commands that depend on each other.
 You can articulate some dependencies with render subpasses.
 Use **barriers** for controlling access to memory when they change ownership, layouts, or visibility.

 The GPU executes a lot of different stages and threads, so it needs a much more explicit synchronization.

-### Submitting to a single queue
+### Submitting to a single queue (`MemoryBarrier`)

 **Barrier:** Given a pipeline stage and all the types of memory we care about, make sure we're finished with those writes before accessing this type of memory at these other stages.